AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 You should determine the Entropy Tolerance of a feature during the spec phase of a Cascade.
 This is a great opportunity to involve both your domain and security experts in the spec process.

+That all said, we can define the final two phases of Cascade Methdology.

 ## Phase 4: Verify
 The feature implementation is verified according the Entropy Tolerance of the process it supports.